Mpanda, Tanzania: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types D and G. Be sure to get the right type.
-The vast majority of adapters on sale are simply plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types D and G. Ensure that you choose the right type.
+The majority of adapters that you can buy are simply plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 What to wear/what to pack: